Tag Archives: RB Lite

 From your search results you can view detailed information about individual payments and other transactions.
 If you look at a payment’s details, it will include a list of the invoices paid by the payment and a breakdown of how the payment was applied to each invoice in the list.
 For other transactions, you can find information about the client and/or remarks about the transaction depending on the type of transaction.

-You can also view invoice details directly for all transaction types except payments and miscellaneous receipts.
+You can also view invoice details directly for all transaction types except miscellaneous receipts.

 Use with Aged A/R